Can I Eat Expired Homemade Split Pea Soup?

 Expert Source

-"According to USDA guidelines, homemade split pea soup should be refrigerated within 2 hours of cooking and consumed within 3 to 4 days for optimal safety and quality."
+"According to USDA guidelines, homemade split pea soup should be refrigerated within two hours of cooking and consumed within 3-4 days or frozen for longer storage."

 Fresh Homemade Split Pea Soup